 Application: Don’t be prideful.
 Do not put trust in your good works.

 Application – Are you wasting your life or making good use of it?
 If you were to face God today and He asked you to show the work you have done for Him on this earth, what would you have to show for it?
-How much time have you spent building God’s kingdom and how much time have you spent building your own.
-On that day you will not be able to point to others and either blame them or take credit for what you did.
+How much time have you spent building God’s kingdom, and how much time have you spent building your own?
+On that day, you will not be able to point to others and either blame them or take credit for what they did.
 In some respects, you will be alone standing before the judgment seat.
-Will you be able to stand with confidence or will you feel ashamed?
+Will you be able to stand with confidence, or will you feel ashamed?
 What work does God want you to do for Him that is still unfinished?
 What work will you do for Him this week?